fwip/mtg_pronouns/reworded_cards.md

 **Creature**

-{3}, {T}: Tap target creature you control and target creature of an opponent's choice they controls.
+{3}, {T}: Tap target creature you control and target creature of an opponent's choice they control.
 Each of those creatures deals damage equal to its power to the other.

 **5 / 5**